OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ### Generics

-> Generic types and generic functions should each be thought of as a separate type of object from regular types and functions.
+Generic types and generic functions should be thought of as different objects than regular types and functions.
-> In particular, unless a generic type is specialized it can not be used as a type, and unless a generic function is specialized, it cannot be called or used as a value.
+In particular, unless a generic type is specialized it can not be used as a type, and unless a generic function is specialized, it cannot be called or used as a value.
-> It is important to distinguish between unspecialized generics and generics specialized by type variables, for example consider this example mini program:
+It is important to distinguish between unspecialized generics and generics specialized by type variables, for example consider this example mini program:
 ```rs
 type queue<T> = option<struct {
     item: T,